bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--Slices of stale bread.
                1 pint of raspberries.
-               Ω pint of currants.
+               Ì†∞int of currants.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.

 _Method._--Line a cake-tin, or pie-dish, with stale bread, cut to fit it nicely.